mekomsolutions/openmrs-module-mksreports/readme/chronicIllnesses.md

 `report.chronicIllnesses.referral.concept` specifies a coded question concept which allows for determining referred outcome cases.
 The answers to this question is not looked at though: any obs saved with this concept will make the visit considered "Referred".
 This means this property can also point to a concept set (saved as obs group).

-`report.chronicIllnesses.referral.concept` specifies a coded question concept which allows for determining referred outcome cases.
+`report.chronicIllnesses.referral.concept` specifies a concept for reporting on referred patients.
+It could be a coded question which when answered means the patient has been referred or concept that defines a group of observations capturing referral data.

 Find the report template at [MSPP: Chronic Illnesses](https://docs.google.com/spreadsheets/d/13A3gBRwi45-YwnArNsDgQB4EPVwsTswp/edit#gid=704979704)